 Keeping children safe, responding to abuse survivors and holding perpetrators accountable are priorities of the Archdiocese of Milwaukee.
-We want to do everything we can to assure no one suffers again from clergy sexual abuse of minors and that no past abuse is covered up.
+We want to do everything we can to assure no one suffers from abuse again and no past abuse is covered up.
 We understand that the failures of some Church leaders have broken trust.
-In response, this report is to help Catholics understand what action is being taken to protect minors and respond to those who have been harmed.
+In response to the tragedy of clergy sexual abuse of minors, this report is to help Catholics understand what action is being taken to protect minors and respond to those who have been harmed.